 “Do it!
 Do it!
 Do it!”
 Akayama disabled her virus.
 Her planet split into a million Earth-sized spheres.
 They blasted in different directions trailing white clouds.

 Of these million, nine hundred and ninety nine thousand nine hundred and ninety nine were captured by the Enemy Hurricane.
 The lone survivor escaped unscathed.

 “Oh, no, no, no!”
 Akayama’s planet bristled with panicky teeth.
 “You subjected almost a million of our copies to assimilation!”

 “I said you wouldn’t like it.”
 Akayama calmed the teeth and replaced them with engines.
 The Enemy Hurricane couldn’t keep up.
-“But if our copies were assimilated, the others would make Zephyr engines like ours, see?
+“But if our copies were assimilated, our assailants would make Zephyr engines like ours, see?
 They’re stuck with old-fashioned turbines.
 When our copies were caught they deleted themselves and let the enemy eat their useless corpses.”
 They sped so much faster than light that quantifying their velocity would be pointless.
 They neared the Milky Way.
 “I need you to absorb the galaxy.
 All of it.”

 “May I?” asked her planet.

 “When we first merged, I learned the Hurricane never encountered alien life while eating the universe,” thought Akayama.
 “With Earth gone it’s improbable there are life-forms remaining.
 Eat with impunity.
 Meet me on Earth’s moon, and bring the water world we made.”